23 Ways To Counter Writer’s Block

-If all of a sudden, your blog seems like a dog pulling your heels demanding attention that you’re unable to give.
-All your research zeal is exhausted and the topics you want to write on have no juice anymore.
-You have no juice anymore.
-They know that you’re suffering from writer’s block.
+If all of a sudden, your blog feels like a dog pulling at your heels, demanding attention that you’re unable to give, and all your research zeal is exhausted, and the topics you want to write about have lost their appeal, you may be suffering from writer’s block.

-All bloggers come across writer’s blog many times during their career.
-After blogging for some time, ideas just seem to vanish into thin air.
-All the great topics on your ideas list have either been covered in another blog or you simply have the title, but no content to write on.
+All bloggers come across writer’s block many times during their career.
+After blogging for some time, ideas seem to vanish into thin air.
+All the great topics on your ideas list have either been covered in another blog or you simply have the title, but no content to write about.

 When this happens, do not think of anything drastic.
-You can make a few changes in your work pattern, but hanging the gloves is not an option.
-Below are some ways that will bring the juice flowing and help you come up with some workable topics for your blog.
+You can make a few changes in your work pattern, but giving up is not an option.
+Below are some ways that will get your creative juices flowing and help you come up with some workable topics for your blog.

 1. Review a book by a foreign writer

-Have you read any book by a French author or maybe an Arab writer?
-If yes, then you can surprise your readers by posting its review.
-This is an especially helpful tip for ones who blog in English but their native language is different.
-People would like to read a foreign language book’s review by its native speaker.
-You just need to know where to look to draw inspiration from.
+Have you read any books by French or Arab authors?
+If so, you can surprise your readers by posting a review.
+This is a helpful tip for those who blog in English but have a different native language.
+People enjoy reading reviews of foreign language books written by native speakers.
+You just need to know where to look for inspiration.

 2. Review a product/service